collabnix/ioetplanet/raspberrypi/README.md

 cd node-v12.18.0-linux-armv7l/
 ```

-Finally, check if node and npm has been properly installed
+## Checking if node and npm has been properly installed

 ```
 node -v